drsanti/ECCFileEncoder/README.md

 4 Click the `Open Dir` button to open the output directory.

-5 Upload the target file into the specified google drive.
+5 Upload the target file to the specified google drive.

 ![alt text](./images/ECCFileEncoder.png)